-The Scikit-HEP project is a community-driven and community-oriented project with the aim of providing Particle Physics at large with an ecosystem for data analysis in Python.
+The Scikit-HEP project (HEP stands for High Energy Physics, see more in the FAQ) is a community-driven and community-oriented project with the aim of providing Particle Physics at large with an ecosystem for data analysis in Python.
 The project started in Autumn 2016 and is in full swing.

 It is not just about providing core and common tools for the community.
 It is also about improving the interoperability between HEP tools and the scientific ecosystem in Python, and about improving on discoverability of utility packages and projects.